Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Make Sure Both Dogs Are of a Suitable Age

-Different breeds reach sexual maturity at different times, but most bitches start going into heat around 6 months or so.
-However, it’s generally recommended not to breed them during this first heat, as successful mating will put a tremendous strain on their still-developing bodies.
-Breeding a male dog for the first time can wait until the other dog is old enough.
+Different breeds reach sexual maturity at different times, but most females start going into heat around 6 months.
+However, it is generally recommended not to breed them during this first heat, as successful mating will strain their developing bodies tremendously.
+Breeding a male dog for the first time can wait until the female dog is old enough.

 Divider 4